ACCESSING YOUR DENTAL BENEFITS

 I am not sure if my dental coverage is current.
 How do I find out?

-Contact administrator@cupe3906.org or drop in to the CUPE office in KTH B111 and speak to Mary Ellen Campbell.
+Contact administrator@cupe3906.org.
 You can also contact Equitable Life of Canada at 1-800-265-4556.
 Remember to have the group policy number (97528), job title (TA or RA in lieu, Post Doctoral Fellow or Sessional Faculties) and your personal certificate number (your student or employee number) on hand.

 How do I sign up for direct deposit and/or create an online profile?